extremenetworks/ansible-extreme/GettingStartedwithAnsibleusingGNS3.md

 ### EXOS Device Setup

-Power-up any **one** of the EXOSVM device from the above topology and perform the below configuration.
+Power-up any **one** of the EXOSVM devices from the above topology and perform the below configuration:

 1. Configure user-defined IP address for Default VLAN interface
 ```sh